mukhoiran/ci-datatables/README.md

 # ci-datatables
-Documentation Codeigniter Datatables responsive with Ajax
+Documentation Codeigniter Datatables responsive with Ajax, Print to Excel and PDF